Winter Hiking Gear and Clothes Guide

 Additional Safety Tips for Winter Hiking:

-• Always bring the Ten Essentials.
+• Safety: Always bring the Ten Essentials.

 • Stay Warm and Dry: It is essential to stay warm and dry to try to prevent hypothermia.